 There’s no obvious reason why Lost Homeland was suspended.
 It’s possible that the developer was using stolen assets, they look pretty generic, but I can’t tell.
 Even then, the developer completely disappeared after it was suspended, the developer didn’t leave any updates or comments about it, and the Steam Greenlight page is completely devoid of information as well.

-In conducting research, I came across a graph created by an Infinitap Games forum user named LobsterSundrew.
-This graph is made up of charts taken from Kicktraq, but also another unnamed source.
-It shows a huge number of backers on September 30, days after the campaign started.
+A forum user at Infinitap Games named Lobstersundrew created a graph made up of charts taken from Kicktraq and another unnamed source.
+This graph shows a huge number of backers on September 30, days after the campaign started.
 Its suspicious in so much as Lost Homeland had relatively few backers before (and after) that date, and the number of first time Kickstarter users is pretty high.

 On the other hand, the actual amount of money earned from that day isn’t much, and the campaign was still well short of its goal anyway.
 The developer has seemingly vanished, having last posted on their Facebook page last October about a completely different game.
 Their website is also down, and just like MYTHIC, it’s been replaced by a weird Japanese massage website.

 Flat Kingdom – Fat Panda Studios